GVCL/RadTrixPlusPlus/README.md

 _If you use this code in your work, please cite it as follows:_

 R. R. Vangimalla, and J. Sreevalsan-Nair, "RadTrix: A Composite Hybrid Visualization for Unbalanced Bipartite Graphs in Biological Datasets," accepted as poster in the _9th Eurographics Workshop on Visual Computing for Biology and Medicine_, September 2019

+#ToDo #
+Steps to run the code to generate a diseasome and to run RadTrix